Recipes, Cooking & Art Direction: Mariana Nuño Ruiz McEnroe | Photography: Ian McEnroe |

 1 small glug of grape seed oil or mild olive oil.

-1. Saute the thick eggplant stripes using a little olive oil, season salt and pepper.
+Make the Flautas: 1.
+Saute the thick eggplant stripes using a little olive oil, season salt and pepper.
 Set aside.

+2. String the cheese into a thinner stripes.
 3. Slightly warm up the flour tortillas, place one or 2 eggplant stripes and some cheese strings roll it tightly and secure the end with a wooden toothpick.
 Proceed with the rest.

+4. In a medium size heavy bottom pan add the 4 cups of oil and warm up until your thermometer reaches between 350-375 degrees.
 NOTE: Take care while frying to avoid any skin contact with hot oil.
 Watch the pan and carefully monitor the temperature.
 Avoid all distractions since these flautas cook very quickly.
+5. Fry the flautas until evenly golden brown around 2-3 minutes or less.
+Watch them at all times.

 6. Pull them out on a cooling wire rack